top of page

 The Statue of Liberty

 A symbol of freedom, the Statue of Liberty was a gift from France that arrived in 1885.
-The statue was so large that it was packed into 214 crates and split into 350 pieces for transport via boat.
+In order to transfer it via boat, it had to be split into 350 pieces between 214 crates.
 Not far from Liberty Island is Ellis Island, which served as an immigration station for 62 years.
 In this time, more than 12 million immigrants were welcomed into the United States to begin their new lives.
-Today, you can visit both of the islands and marvel at the size of the statue and the history behind the Ellis Island Immigration Office, which millions of people do each year.
-And if you venture into the city, you might be interested in a tips for visiting New York City.
+Today, you can visit both of the islands to marvel at the statue and take in the history of the Ellis Island Immigration Office.
+If you plan to venture into Manhattan, you might be interested in our tips for visiting New York City.

 The Statue of Liberty